gargi91/404-Not-Found/README.md

 ![Screenshot](https://user-images.githubusercontent.com/64425886/118393395-87693e80-b65c-11eb-8a77-f9b05af48b67.png)

-Responsive design implemented using only HTML5 and CSS3.Live demo can be seen at the above mention demo link.
+Responsive design implemented using only HTML5 and CSS3.
+Live demo can be seen at the above mention demo link.

 ## Features